Param-Harrison/ebook-writer/books/know-the-why.md

 Your database choice should serve your needs, not someone else's opinions.

+### Why do you need database data types?

+You created tables.
+You added columns.
+Data was stored.

+But then you wondered: what data types should you use?
+Integer?
+String?
+Decimal?
+Boolean?
+What's the difference?

+That's when you realized: you need to understand database data types.

+**Data types** define what kind of data can be stored.
+They enforce constraints.
+They optimize storage.

+Think of it like different containers.

+Without proper types, you store everything as strings.
+Inefficient.
+No validation.

+With proper types, you use appropriate types.
+Efficient.
+Validated.

+In your backend, common data types include:

+- **Integer** — whole numbers
+- **Decimal/Numeric** — precise decimal numbers
+- **String/Varchar** — text data
+- **Boolean** — true/false
+- **Date/Time** — date and time values
+- **JSON** — structured data
+- **UUID** — unique identifiers

+Type selection matters:
+- **Storage** — different types use different storage
+- **Performance** — proper types are faster
+- **Validation** — types enforce constraints
+- **Operations** — types enable operations

+Without proper types, data is inefficient.
+Validation is weak.

+With proper types, data is efficient.
+Validation is strong.

+Data types are fundamental.
+Choose the right ones.

+### Why do you need database views?

+You had tables.
+You queried them.
+Everything worked.

+But then you noticed: complex queries were repeated.
+Multiple queries joined the same tables.
+Business logic was scattered.

+That's when you realized: you need database views.

+**Views** are virtual tables.
+They're based on queries.
+They look like tables but contain no data.
+They're computed on demand.

+Think of it like a window.

+Without views, you look directly at tables.
+You see raw data.

+With views, you look through a window.
+You see processed data.

+In your backend, views include:

+- **Simple views** — based on single table
+- **Complex views** — based on joins, aggregations
+- **Materialized views** — pre-computed, stored results
+- **Updatable views** — can update underlying tables

+View benefits:
+- **Simplification** — hide complexity from queries
+- **Security** — restrict access to specific columns/rows
+- **Consistency** — same query logic everywhere
+- **Performance** — materialized views pre-compute results

+View use cases:
+- **Complex queries** — encapsulate complex joins
+- **Data security** — hide sensitive columns
+- **Business logic** — represent business concepts
+- **Reporting** — pre-aggregated data

+Materialized views:
+- **Pre-computed** — results stored, not computed on demand
+- **Faster queries** — instant results
+- **Refresh required** — need to refresh when data changes
+- **Storage cost** — takes up storage space

+Without views, complex queries are repeated.
+Logic is scattered.
+Maintenance is hard.

+With views, complex queries are encapsulated.
+Logic is centralized.
+Maintenance is easier.

+Views are essential for complex schemas.
+Use them to simplify and secure.

+### Why do you need database stored procedures and functions?

+You wrote queries.
+They worked.
+Data was retrieved.

+But then you noticed: business logic was in application code.
+Complex queries were repeated.
+Database operations were scattered.

+That's when you realized: you need stored procedures and functions.

+**Stored procedures** are database functions.
+They contain SQL logic.
+They're stored in the database.
+They're called like functions.

+**Functions** return values.
+They're used in queries.
+They compute values.

+Think of it like a recipe.

+Without stored procedures, you cook from scratch each time.
+Inefficient.

+With stored procedures, you follow a recipe.
+Efficient.
+Consistent.

+In your backend, stored procedures include:

+- **Business logic** — complex operations in database
+- **Performance** — executed near data, faster
+- **Security** — control access through procedures
+- **Consistency** — same logic everywhere

+Stored procedure benefits:
+- **Performance** — faster than application code
+- **Security** — users call procedures, not tables
+- **Consistency** — same logic across applications
+- **Maintainability** — update once, affects all

+Stored procedure drawbacks:
+- **Database lock-in** — harder to migrate
+- **Testing** — harder to test than application code
+- **Versioning** — harder to version control

+Functions:
+- **Return values** — used in SELECT statements
+- **Reusable** — use in multiple queries
+- **Computed columns** — derive values

+Without stored procedures, logic is in application.
+Database is just storage.

+With stored procedures, logic is in database.
+Database is smart.

+Stored procedures are powerful.
+Use them when appropriate.

+### Why do you need database triggers?

+You had tables.
+Data was inserted.
+Updates were made.

+But then you needed: automatic actions on data changes.
+Audit logs.
+Denormalized data.
+Cascading updates.

+That's when you realized: you need database triggers.

+**Triggers** are automatic actions.
+They fire on events.
+Insert, update, delete.
+They execute automatically.

+Think of it like an automatic response.

+Without triggers, you manually do things after changes.
+You forget sometimes.

+With triggers, things happen automatically.
+You never forget.

+In your backend, triggers include:

+- **BEFORE triggers** — execute before operation
+- **AFTER triggers** — execute after operation
+- **INSTEAD OF triggers** — replace operation (for views)
+- **Row-level triggers** — fire for each row
+- **Statement-level triggers** — fire once per statement

+Trigger use cases:
+- **Audit logging** — log all changes
+- **Data validation** — validate before insert/update
+- **Denormalization** — maintain denormalized data
+- **Cascading updates** — update related data
+- **Business rules** — enforce business rules

+Trigger benefits:
+- **Automatic** — no application code needed
+- **Consistent** — always execute
+- **Secure** — can't be bypassed
+- **Performance** — execute in database

+Trigger considerations:
+- **Hidden logic** — logic in database, not visible
+- **Debugging** — harder to debug
+- **Performance** — can slow down operations
+- **Complexity** — can make system complex

+Without triggers, you manually handle side effects.
+You forget sometimes.
+Logic is scattered.

+With triggers, side effects are automatic.
+You never forget.
+Logic is centralized.

+Triggers are powerful.
+Use them carefully.

+### Why do you need database maintenance operations?

+You had a database.
+Queries ran.
+Data was stored.

+But then you noticed: queries got slower.
+Indexes got bloated.
+Statistics were outdated.

+That's when you realized: you need database maintenance.

+**Maintenance operations** keep databases healthy.
+They optimize performance.
+They reclaim space.
+They update statistics.

+Think of it like car maintenance.

+Without maintenance, the car runs.
+But it gets slower.
+Less efficient.

+With maintenance, the car runs well.
+Stays fast.
+Stays efficient.

+In your backend, maintenance includes:

+**VACUUM (PostgreSQL):**
+- **Reclaims space** — removes dead tuples
+- **Updates statistics** — updates query planner stats
+- **Prevents bloat** — keeps tables/indexes compact
+- **Auto-vacuum** — runs automatically

+**ANALYZE:**
+- **Updates statistics** — helps query planner
+- **Better plans** — query planner makes better decisions
+- **Performance** — queries run faster

+**REINDEX:**
+- **Rebuilds indexes** — fixes corrupted indexes
+- **Reduces bloat** — reclaims index space
+- **Performance** — faster index lookups

+**CHECKPOINT:**
+- **Flushes data** — writes dirty pages to disk
+- **Recovery** — reduces recovery time
+- **Consistency** — ensures data is persisted

+Maintenance schedules:
+- **Automatic** — database handles automatically
+- **Manual** — schedule during low traffic
+- **Monitoring** — monitor when maintenance is needed

+Without maintenance, databases degrade.
+Performance suffers.
+Space is wasted.

+With maintenance, databases stay healthy.
+Performance is maintained.
+Space is used efficiently.

+Database maintenance is essential.
+Schedule it regularly.

 ### Why do you need to design your database schema?

 You had a database.
 You started creating tables.
 Users.
 Orders.
 Products.
 Everything seemed fine.